0

 Footage this show surprisingly is available courtesy of Fatih Kizilgok.
 Note that it has been edited, cut up and that some effects have been used as well, but it does cover a good part of the set (https://vimeo.com/49604497).

-By: Levi Rubeck about 11 years ago
+By: Levi Rubeck almost 12 years ago

 "Are you 'woo'-ing the death of Joey Ramone?"

-By: Jim Hanson over 12 years ago
+By: Jim Hanson about 13 years ago

 Happy birthday Ian!